HIV and Opportunistic Infections, Coinfections, and Conditions

-- Unpasteurized milk, cheeses, and fruit juices
+- Unpasteurized dairy products and fruit juices

 - Raw seed sprouts, such as alfalfa sprouts or mung bean sprouts

-Only drink tap water, filtered water, or bottled water.
-Don’t drink water directly from a lake or river.
+Additionally, do not drink water directly from a lake or river.
 For more information, read the AIDSinfo HIV and Nutrition and Food Safety fact sheet.

 If you are visiting a foreign country, avoid eating food and drinking water that could make you sick.
 Before you travel, read this CDC fact sheet on travel abroad for people living with HIV.

+Talk to your health care provider about which vaccines you should receive.
 To learn more, read the AIDSinfo fact sheet on HIV and Immunizations.